cameronDz/roll-call-application/README.md

 - [ ] Graphical display of Event Guest check in traffic for a given day
 - [ ] Paginated list of checked in guests with grid size set in System variables
-- [ ] Upload preregistered guests through an csv file
+- [ ] Ability to decide how to sort Guest lists

+###### 12 April 2018
-- [ ] Drag and drop csv file
+- Added ability to drag and drop .csv file into web application and upload to server
+- Added ability to break down .csv file uploaded to server and turn into Event Guests in database

 ###### 11 April 2018
 - Added list for checking in preregistered guest and seperate page for registering and checking in guests